TrevorSkillman/PracticeWithClasses/README.md

 # PracticeWithClasses
 This is just my personal practice creating beginner projects using classes in C++, as I am a beginner.
+Please be kind.